LeeVaughn/p2-rubric-draft/RUBRIC.md

 ```
 Exceeds expectations if meets expectations plus the following are true:
-* When a search yields 0 results, a "No results" message is displayed on the page, and is removed or hidden when students are displayed on the page again.
+* When a search yields no matches a message is displayed on the page informing the user that no results have been found.
-* After a search, pages only display students that match the search criteria and pages display the correct number of students.
-For example, if 22 search results are returned, the third and final page should only display four students.
 ```

 ##### Exceeds Expectations Template

 ```
-Awesome!
-Your project displays the correct number of students per page and the search provides feedback when no students were found to match the search criteria.
-Nicely done.
+Your project displays the correct number of students per page and the search provides feedback when no students were found that match the search criteria.
+Nicely done!
 ```

 ##### Notes